 In terms of shipping times, books usually take around 2-5 weeks to come from the United States.
 Other items can arrive faster but, the more expensive they are, they more likely they are to get held up in Portuguese customs.

-Portuguese alternatives to Amazon
+Currently, there are no alternatives to Amazon lockers.